-5.13 When it comes to the material flow of funds into and out of the Island, the banking sector plays an important gatekeeper role.
+- 4.13 When it comes to the material flow of funds into and out of the Island, the banking sector plays an important gatekeeper role.
 Investment Firms reported the extent to which they use (themselves or for their clients) the Island's banking system.
 In addition to using the Island's banking sector, firms may also hold bank accounts for themselves, or their clients, outside the Island.
-Firms are also requested to explain the types of payment method they accept (for inward and outward remittance, where relevant) and the extent to which they are utilised.
+Firms are also requested to explain the types of payment method they accept (for inward and outward remittance, where relevant) and the extent to which they are utilised. - 4.14 13 Investment Firms (2018: 14) confirmed they only use the Island's banking sector for their own banking relationships.
+Of the other 4 (2018:4), the use of banks outside the Isle of Man was predominant for 2 (these firms are also part of groups with operations outside the Isle of Man).
+Where an Investment Firm is permitted to hold or manage clients' funds, 7 reported that they hold funds outside the Isle of Man's banking system, with 2 of those being to a material extent (2018: 8, of which 4 were to a material extent).

-16 Section 154 of the Proceeds of Crime Act provides a reporting mechanism called "an authorised disclosure", which is a means by which a defence against money laundering can be obtained by a firm.
+12 Section 154 of the Proceeds of Crime Act provides a reporting mechanism called "an authorised disclosure", which is a means by which a defence against money laundering can be obtained by a firm.
 Making an authorised disclosure can be used as the vehicle to seek consent to commit a prohibited act (i.e. possessing, acquiring, moving known or suspected criminal property).

-- 5.14 14 Investment Firms confirmed they only use the Island's banking sector for their own banking relationships.
-Of the other 4, the use of banks outside the Isle of Man was predominant (these firms are also part of groups with operations outside the Isle of Man).
-Where an Investment Firm is permitted to hold or manage clients' funds, 8 reported that they hold funds outside the Isle of Man's banking system, with 4 of those being to a material extent. - 5.15 The predominant payment method accepted by Investment Firms were bank transfers, with some occasional use of cheques and in specie property transfers.
-Cash was rarely accepted. - 5.16 The above shows that Investment Firms bank to a relatively large extent in the Isle of Man and mainly utilise very standard methods of payment, with limited cash activity. - 5.17 The Island's banks report the value and number of transactions by country (for money flowing in and out of the Island) on a quarterly basis.
+- 4.15 The predominant payment method accepted by Investment Firms were bank transfers, with some occasional use of cheques and in specie property transfers.
+Cash was rarely accepted. - 4.16 The above shows that Investment Firms continue to bank to a relatively large extent in the Isle of Man and mainly utilise very standard methods of payment, with limited cash activity. - 4.17 The Island's banks report the value and number of transactions by country (for money flowing in and out of the Island) on a quarterly basis.
 Further information is contained in the Preventing Financial Crime report for the banking sector.

-6. Managing and reporting of sanctions - Investment Firms
+5. Managing and reporting of sanctions - Investment Firms